NVIDIA DOCA Installation Guide for Linux

 Option 2 – Set Pre-defined Password

-Ubuntu users can provide a unique password that will be applied at the end of the BlueField software image installation.
+Ubuntu users can provide a unique password that will be applied at the end of the BlueField BFB bundle installation.
 This password needs to be defined in a

 bf.cfg